-Human beings are wired to connect with others, and scientific evidence suggests it’s a core need for feeling satisfied with your life.
+Human beings are wired for social connection with others, and scientific evidence suggests it’s a core need for feeling satisfied with your life and maintaining positive mental health.
 When you are socially connected, you feel you belong and feel close to other people.

-The lack of social connections or poor quality of social connections can be described as loneliness or social isolation.
-Social isolation and loneliness are not good for our health.
+The lack of social connections or poor quality of social connections can be described as loneliness or social isolation, which are not good for our physical or mental health.

 What is Loneliness?

-Loneliness is often defined as a subjective feeling of being alone, regardless of the amount of social contact or number of existing relationships.
+Loneliness is often described as a subjective feeling of being alone, regardless of the amount of social connection or number of existing relationships one may have, and it can often negatively affect one’s physical and mental health.
 Loneliness is actual or perceived lack of connection with others or feeling uninvolved in daily life.
 A person can feel lonely in a room full of people, even when surrounded by friends and family.

 What is Social Isolation?